Packing up all your stuff and moving to another country is a big decision, one that’s tough to make without knowing all the pros and cons.

 Let’s dive right in!

 South Korea can be a great place to move to.
-It’s definitely a work hard/play hard kind of country.
+It’s a work hard/play hard kind of country that’s not for everyone.
 The pros outweigh the cons in my experience, but perspective is necessary to appreciate them.

-You can also get acquainted with bidets, which will change your life.
+You can also get acquainted with bidets, which are a game-changer.

 Like anywhere, make sure to screen potential homes before moving in.